-By understanding addiction and how it affects the brain and body, we can spread the truth about addiction, and prevent people from getting unduly hurt.
-Some of the most common myths about addiction are discussed below, along with the actual facts:
+By understanding addiction and how it affects the brain and body, we can spread the truth about addiction and prevent people from getting unduly hurt.
+Some of the most common myths about addiction are discussed below, along with the actual facts.

-Myth: People Choose to Get Addicted
+Myth: People Choose To Get Addicted

 A typical misconception is that addiction is a choice, and people “choose” to get addicted.
-The truth is that no one “chooses” addiction and developing a chemical dependence on drugs/alcohol isn’t the person’s fault.
+The truth is that no one “chooses” addiction, and developing a chemical dependence on drugs/alcohol isn’t the person’s fault.
 As an analogy, no one voluntarily wishes to be affected by the Covid virus, yet despite masking and taking precautions, the virus can still find a way in.

-Myth: You Just Need Will Power to Quit
+Myth: You Just Need Will Power To Quit

 Addiction makes significant changes to one’s brain chemistry, making it increasingly difficult to quit.
 As a result of chemical dependence, the body craves more and more of the substance to function normally.
 Even if a person intends to quit, their body may start to malfunction without the drug.
-As a result, quitting cold turkey on one’s own is never recommended, as the severe withdrawal symptoms may require someone to get immediate medical help or hospitalization.
+As a result, quitting cold turkey on one’s own is never recommended, as severe withdrawal symptoms may require someone to get immediate medical help or hospitalization.

 Myth: Detox Will Fix Everything

 Another common myth about addiction is that enrolling in detox will cure the addiction.
-The truth about addiction is that detox only rids the body of the toxins but it does not address the root causes of the disorder.
+The truth about addiction is that detox only rids the body of toxins, but it does not address the root causes of the disorder.
 Most quality treatment centers recommend detox alongside evidence-based therapies and holistic practices to maximize the chances of recovery.

-Myth: If Someone Returns to Use, They Are a Lost Cause
+Myth: If Someone Returns To Use, They Are A Lost Cause

-Find Help and Healing at Serenity Grove Recovery
+Find Help And Healing At Serenity Grove Recovery

-At Serenity Grove, we firmly believe that everyone can make a full recovery, regardless of their class, ethnicity, gender and medical history.
+At Serenity Grove, we firmly believe that everyone can make a full recovery, regardless of their class, ethnicity, gender, and medical history.

-Instead of dwelling on the dark side of addiction, our staff encourages the clients to adopt an optimistic outlook, and helps them to find practical solutions to their issues.
-At our state-of-the-art residential facility, each client receives intensive care, medical attention and emotional support throughout the recovery process.
-Specializing in end-to-end care services, we guide our clients through medical detox, inpatient care, outpatient treatment and beyond.
+Instead of dwelling on the dark side of addiction, our staff encourages the clients to adopt an optimistic outlook and helps them to find practical solutions to their issues.
+At our state-of-the-art residential facility, each client receives intensive care, medical attention, and emotional support throughout the recovery process.
+Specializing in end-to-end care services, we guide our clients through medical detox, inpatient care, outpatient treatment, and beyond.